swmannepalli/Azure-Data-Factory-CI-CD/modules/module00.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. An Azure account with an active subscription.
 Note: If you don't have access to an Azure subscription, you may be able to start with a free account.
 All below resources should be created in your own subscription.
 2. You must have the necessary privileges within your Azure subscription to create resources, perform role assignments, register resource providers (if required), etc.
-3. All the resources are deployed in Non Prod Subscription.
+3. All the resources can be deployed in NonProd/Prod Subscription.

 🧪 **Lab Dev Environment Setup**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------